echeverrimontes/GISPython/README.md

 pip install matplotlib

-Do the same for numpy:

-pip install numpy

 7.)
 Repeat step 5 but this time download the Basemap wheel: basemap‑1.2.0‑cp27‑cp27m‑win_amd64.whl, install through pip as step 4 showed.

 8.)
 Download Pandas, we need this to format and translate our data to Excel.
 Go to cmd.exe: pip install pandas